tliron/prudence/FAQ.md

 Sincerity, Diligence, Succinct, and Scripturian.

 The sprawl was unmanageable and development reached a grinding halt.
-And so in 2021 the project was rebooted as version 3.
+And so in 2021 the project was rebooted.
 Code was written from scratch in Go, Apache-licensed, and with a tighter vision, though the initial concept had not changed.
-Though considerably more lightweight and easier to manage, Prudence 3 is in some ways more powerful and more flexible than it was before.
+Though considerably more lightweight and easier to manage, The new Prudence is in some ways more powerful and more flexible than it was before.
 Writing code from scratch is a great idea if you can afford the time and effort.
 And I hope we've all learned lessons from our Java foibles.
 Again: those we different times.

-The original code for versions 1 and 2 can still be found in the `java` branch.
+The original code for Prudence in Java is archived [here](https://github.com/tliron/prudence-java).